-- Priority Dates – The priority dates for international applicants are different from those for U.S. citizens.
+Priority Dates – The priority dates for international applicants are different from those for U.S. citizens.

-- Visiting/Non-Degree Students – Programs for those seeking study in the U.S. for one year or less, as part of a formal Study Abroad requirement, or personal enrichment.
+- Visiting/Non-Degree Students – Discover programs for studying in the U.S. for one year or less, as part of a formal Study Abroad requirement, or personal enrichment.

 - International Office – Find international student support and information about immigration.